Home

 Frequently Asked Questions

-I was waitlisted for the humanities sequence this past summer.
-Am I still under consideration for HUM 2?
+If I am waitlisted for the humanities sequence, am I still under consideration for HUM 2?

 Yes!
 Waitlisted students will be prioritized.
 We'll know how many spaces we have to offer following the course election period.